1978 Glasgow Garscadden by-election: Previous election

+Result

 Political context

 The by-election was important as it was the first Westminster by-election in Scotland to take place since the October 1974 general election, a lengthy gap.
 The SNP was widely seen as being on a rise, doing well at the 1977 district council elections.

 Although the by-election saw a significant swing from Labour to SNP, because the SNP failed to take the seat it was seen as a defeat for them.
 Labour did even better, and the SNP worse, shortly after this, in the 1978 regional elections, and Westminster by-elections in Hamilton and Berwick and East Lothian.